The Role of Strain Imaging in Oncology and Vendor-to-Vendor Variability

 - Yang H, Marwick TH, Fukuda N, et al. Improvement in Strain Concordance between Two Major Vendors after the Strain Standardization Initiative.
 J Am Soc Echocardiogr 2015;28:642-8.e7.

-Clinical Topics: Anticoagulation Management, Cardio-Oncology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Hypertension
+Clinical Topics: Anticoagulation Management, Cardio-Oncology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Hypertension

 Keywords: Anthracyclines, Cardiac Imaging Techniques, Cardiomyopathies, Cardiotoxicity, Cardiotoxins, Coronary Artery Disease, Diabetes Mellitus, Doxorubicin, Echocardiography, Echocardiography, Three-Dimensional, Heart Failure, Hypertension, Magnetic Resonance Imaging, Natriuretic Peptide, Brain, Peptide Fragments, Radioisotopes, Stroke Volume, Systole, Troponin, Ventricular Dysfunction, Left, Ventricular Function, Left